mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 You need at least two personal phone numbers:

-* One to call your [Nexmo virtual number](/numbers/overview) and initiate the conference call.
+* One to call your [Vonage number](/numbers/overview) and initiate the conference call.
-* Another that your Nexmo number can call to include in the conference call.
+* Another that your Vonage number can call to include in the conference call.

 If you have access to more than two numbers you can include them as participants in the conference call too.
 See [adding more callers](#adding-more-callers).

-You also need a Nexmo account.
+You also need a Vonage account.
 [Sign up here](https://dashboard.nexmo.com/sign-up) if you don't already have one.

 ## Install and configure Nexmo CLI